psamuels00/echo-api/README.md

 ## TODO

 - add tests for multiple content options read from file, including nested files
-- allow first line of selected content to be lstripped the same as for standard content
 - add error checking everywhere (including cirular file references), and add unit tests for each condition

 ## TODO maybe